nsriboonlue/Tekton/README.md

 # TektonPractice
-Practice project for playing around with Tekton CICD
+Practice projects for playing around with Tekton CI/CD

+The last project does the following:

+Clone repo  -> static code analysis -> run unit tests -> build image -> deploy to kubernetes (OpenShift)